Cochlear implant development in Vienna started by Ingeborg and Erwin Hochmair at the Technical University in Vienna.

 Acquisition of Vibrant Soundbridge, the first active middle ear implant system for mild-to-severe sensorineural hearing loss.

-Geoffrey Ball, the inventor of the Vibrant Soundbridge, moves to Innsbruck and becomes CTO of Vibrant MED-EL.
+Geoffrey Ball, the inventor of the Vibrant Soundbridge, moves to Innsbruck and becomes the CTO of Vibrant MED-EL.

 Introduction of the DUET Speech Processor, the world's first processor to integrate cochlear implant speech processing and acoustic stimulation in one compact device.